Zeal8bit/Zeal-WebEmulator/README.md

 * A better **interface** for the debugger's buttons, with some shortcuts
 * A better way to **parse breakpoint input**.
 A known bug is that providing a label starting with a hexadecimal letter would be interpreted as a PC value instead of a label.
 For example, inputting *date_routine* as a label to break in would result in the addition of a breakpoint at address 0xda instead of the address of label *date_routine* (because *date* starts with hex letters *da*)
-* An **integrated code editor** with an assembler!
-In the (far?) future, integrating a code editor, ideally, *CodeMirror*, would be a very nice addition.
-It would let anyone write code, assemble it, inject it in the emulator and test it directly.
-No need to have a toolchain or an assembler installed.
-Everything would be available directly from the browser.
-It would also be possible to connect the debugger to the code editor to be able to debug the code written more easily.

 ## Contributing